adammaj1/PFRACT/README.md

 # To do
 * show on normal plane what part of that plane is transformed
-* make one file c program ( I think that because of short compiling and running time of original code there is noneed for dividing cration of the image into steps)
+* make one file c program (sfp = Single File Program).
+I think that because of short compiling and running time of original code there is noneed for dividing cration of the image into steps)
 * modify the program to show more image to the left
 * make [program specification](https://pl.wikibooks.org/wiki/Programowanie/Podstawowe_konstrukcje/Dokumentowanie#Opis_programu_(_specyfikacja))